 - Intelligent expressions

-With a dog like the American Eskimo filled up with love for you, it is only fair you give something back.
-So, give your Eskimo plenty of time to play outdoors, especially in cold weather.
+Give your Eskimo plenty of time to play outdoors, especially in cold weather.
 And lastly, show them some grooming love — their coats will thank you for it!

 An Amerindian Malamute, the Kugsha is an American native.
 They might have slightly more common with wolves than they do with their foxy cousins.
 Here’s why: these canines are wolf hybrids!